Beijing promotes low-paid college grads to startup CEOs

 What is needed, critics say, is a dismantling of the policy barriers that make life tough for the private sector, such as weak legal protection for new ideas, restricted access to capital, and labyrinthine regulations that enable corrupt officials to prey on small enterprises.

-"Some countries make mistakes by trying to pick favourites and pick preferred technologies," said Robert Zoellick, former World Bank chief, in an interview with Reuters in Shanghai.
+"Some countries make mistakes by trying to pick favorites and pick preferred technologies," said Robert Zoellick, former World Bank chief, in an interview with Reuters in Shanghai.

 "Creating a level playing field is the start.
 You need to have an effective rule of law and property rights.
 I think China is struggling with that."